Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experimental Details

 \subsection{Hyperparameter Sensitivity Analysis}

-To identify the optimal configuration and verify the robustness of LSG-VAE, we conduct a sensitivity analysis on three key hyperparameters: Patch Length ($P$), Hidden Dimension ($D$), and Number of Layers ($N$).
+To identify a robust default configuration and verify the sensitivity of VolDy-VAE, we conduct an analysis on three key hyperparameters: Patch Length ($P$), Hidden Dimension ($D$), and the number of MLP encoder layers ($N$).
+Here, $N$ refers only to the depth of the MLP-based encoder; the volatility scale head remains a single-layer GRU throughout all experiments.
 We perform experiments on the representative forecasting task ($L=96 \rightarrow H=192$).
 Table~\ref{tab:hyper_sensitivity_specific} details the performance on two distinct datasets: \textit{ETTh1} (representative of datasets with strong periodicity) and \textit{Weather} (representative of high-dimensional, volatile datasets).

-\paragraph{Analysis} As detailed in Table~\ref{tab:hyper_sensitivity_specific}, LSG-VAE demonstrates general robustness to hyperparameter variations across different domains.
+\paragraph{Analysis} As detailed in Table~\ref{tab:hyper_sensitivity_specific}, VolDy-VAE demonstrates general robustness to hyperparameter variations across different domains.
 The performance fluctuations are relatively minor, indicating that the model does not require meticulous tuning to achieve high-quality forecasts.
-To strike an optimal balance between performance and computational efficiency across all datasets, we uniformly adopt the configuration of $P=24, D=256, N=3$.
-This setting ensures sufficient model capacity and receptive field coverage while maintaining a lightweight architecture, avoiding the diminishing returns observed with larger models (e.g., $D=512$ or $N=4$).
+Although $N=4$ yields the lowest CRPS on \textit{ETTh1} and ties $N=3$ on \textit{Weather}, we uniformly adopt $P=24, D=256, N=3$ as a default trade-off between performance and computational efficiency across datasets.
+This setting provides sufficient encoder capacity and receptive field coverage while maintaining a lightweight architecture, avoiding the marginal additional cost of deeper MLP encoders.